tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 - Decline resumption: Clients can indicate they have no intention of resuming connections by sending a ticket request with count of zero.

+As noted earlier, clients that ask for only a modest ticket count on resumption risk getting insufficiently many tickets if a full handshake proves necessary, which invalidates not only the just consumed ticket, but all outstanding tickets.
+Therefore, in order for the extension to correctly handle both routine resumption and an unanticipated full handshake, the client sends two separate numbers.
+The number of tickets the server should return on resumption, and the number on a full handshake.

 # Ticket Requests

 Clients can indicate to servers their desired number of tickets for a single connection via the